 All units with three phase scroll compressors are equipped with a three phase line monitor to prevent compressor damage due to phase reversal.

 The phase monitor in this unit is equipped with two LEDs.
-If the Y signal (call for cooling) is present at the phase monitor and phases are correct, the green LED will light.
+If the Y signal is present at the phase monitor and phases are correct, the green LED will light.